17 Things to Know About Costco Hot Dogs

-4. Costco Are Hot Dogs Gluten-Free
+4. Costco Hot Dogs Are Gluten-Free

 Costco hot dogs are gluten-free.
 However, Costco’s hot dog buns do contain gluten.

-So, if you have a gluten sensitivity or intolerance, be sure to order your hot dog without a bun!
+So, if you have gluten sensitivity or intolerance, be sure to order your hot dog without a bun!

 Also, if you are particularly sensitive to gluten, be careful of gluten cross-contamination.